How do you keep company data safe without compromising employees’ privacy?

 Despite these fears and employee apprehension, BYOD policies do not seem to be going anywhere soon.
 Therefore, security and controls will need to remain in place to protect corporate data.
 Employers need a solution that allows device security and employee privacy to co-exist without one compromising the other.

 Corrata’s ‘Zero Gateway’ solution

-For many businesses today, implementing a BYOD program as well as what exactly can and cannot be done with an MDM solution is governed by data privacy and protection legislation, which can vary depending on the market or country in which the business or the employee is situated.
+For many businesses today, implementing a BYOD program as well as what exactly can and cannot be done with an MDM solution is governed by data privacy and protection legislation.
+This can vary depending on the market or location of the business/employee.
 In May 2018, the General Data Protection Regulation (GDPR) enforced requirements on any business with customers or employees in the EU.
 Under this new regulation, any employee data that is monitored or stored by their employer must be proportionate and must have legitimate security benefits that justifies its collection.
-Employees must also be informed and give their explicit consent to their data being stored and failure to comply with these new requirements will result in penalties and fines from the EU.
+Employees must also give their explicit consent.
+Failure to comply with these new requirements will result in penalties and fines from the EU.

 Unlike other gateway-based approaches that run the risk of being non-compliant, Corrata is GDPR compliant by design.
 The ‘Zero Gateway’ architecture collects only the minimum amount of data required.
 By doing so on the device, administrators have no access or visibility to private, personal information.
 Employees must also consent to installing the Corrata app onto their mobile devices.

 With Corrata, enterprises have visibility and control over mobile devices, while ensuring that they respect employee privacy.
 As it turns out, it’s simply about finding the right balance.

 To find out more, visit www.corrata.com or email us at email@example.com.